 Then came further handwriting experts claiming that the 1978 letter looked traced and too similar to previous correspondence.
 In the San Francisco Examiner on August 3rd 1978, four experts, Keith Woodward (head of Los Angeles documents department), John Shimoda (Postal Service crime laboratory), Robert Prouty (Chief documents section/Bureau of Criminal Identification and Investigation) and Terry Pasco (also Criminal Identification and Investigation), all deemed the 1978 letter a fake.
 Keith Woodward described the 1978 letter "a carefully drawn copy of the true Zodiac printing".
 He concluded it "was a poor attempt by an unknown writer".
 John Shimoda declared it "an attempt to duplicate Zodiac letters and is not authentic".
 Robert Prouty and Terry Pasco said basically the same thing.

-The author of the April 24th 1978 "I am back with you" letter (if a hoaxer) had every opportunity to just mimic any one of these published introductions, yet he chose to mimic the Melvin Belli letter on December 20th 1969, which broke with tradition.
+The author of the April 24th 1978 "I am back with you" letter (if a hoaxer) had every opportunity to just mimic any one of these common introductions, yet he chose to mimic the Melvin Belli letter on December 20th 1969, which broke with tradition.
 The Melvin Belli message began with "This is the Zodiac speaking I", but was grammatically incorrect in failing to place a comma or full-stop between "speaking" and "I".
-Therefore, the author of the 1978 letter (if a hoaxer) managed to imitate the message on the opening line of the Melvin Belli letter (including the punctuation error) despite the fact an image of the Melvin Belli letter was not published in any newspapers (to my knowledge).
+Therefore, the author of the 1978 letter (if a hoaxer) chose to imitate the message on the opening line of the Melvin Belli letter (including the punctuation error) rather than the standard introduction used by the Zodiac Killer.
 One would have expected a Zodiac copycat to mimic any one of the four introductions available in the San Francisco Chronicle - but they didn't.
 The 1978 author mimicked the only one not publicly available in the Chronicle.
 Both letters also began with the author addressing the receiver by way of "Dear Melvin" and "Dear Editor".
 From August 4th 1969 to March 13th 1971, this "addressing of the receiver" within the letter was only performed twice (8/4/69 and 12/20/69).
 These observations may suggest the Zodiac Killer authored the 1978 letter after all.
 When you consider the same introduction present in the Melvin Belli and 1978 letter, was it just coincidence that the Melvin Belli letter stated "I can not remain in control for much longer", to which the 1978 letter replied with "I am now in control of all things"?

 ADDITIONAL READING: A PATTERN OF WRITING